ChuaJiaLin/ChuaJiaLin/README.md

 - APPRECIATION OF ETHICS AND CIVILIZATION

 Skills:
-- Programming languages such as C++ & Java
+- Programming languages such as C++
 - Editing video using Capcut
 - Doing course work using Microsoft 365
 - Creating presentation slides using Canva